brecert/anyint/README.md

 This is to keep performance reasonable and the implementations simple.

+Most of the common methods that std integers have should also be implemented here, if there's any that's missing feel free to create an issue about it.

 ### FAQ

 1. **Is this crate `no_std` compatable?**
     * Yes!
-Just add `default-features = false` and extra features will be disabled.
+Just add `default-features = false`.

 <!-- This readme is heavily inspired by yaahc's and dtolnay's crate READMEs, thank you! -->